microsoft/rushstack.io-website/pages/heft_tasks/eslint.md

 ## package.json dependencies

-Heft loads the `eslint` package from the `@microsoft/rush-stack-compiler-*` bundle.
-See the [typescript]({% link pages/heft_tasks/typescript.md %}) task documentation for details.

-However, if you use the [VS Code extension for ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), it will try to resolve the `eslint` package from your project folder.
-Thus it may be useful to add it to your **package.json** file:
+You will need to add the `eslint` package to your project:

 ```bash
 $ rush add --package eslint --dev
 ```

-(Alternatively, the VS Code extension is also able to load a globally installed `eslint` package; however, its version may not match the version required by the local branch.)
+Alternatively, you can avoid this dependency by loading it from a "rig package", as described in the [Interfacing with Rush]({% link pages/heft_tutorials/heft_and_rush.md %}) article.
+However, if you use the [ESLint extension for VS Code](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), it will try to resolve the `eslint` package from your project folder.
+Thus it may be useful to add it to your **package.json** file.
+(The extension is also able to load a globally installed `eslint` package; however, its version may not match the version required by the local branch.)